Sampling of Internship & Practical Experiences

 you clarify the type of experience you need and help you explore opportunities.
 In

-addition to meeting with faculty and staff, explore internship search strategies for paid and unpaid non-credit internships on Career Connections and other internship sites.
+addition to meeting with faculty and staff, explore internship search strategies for paid and unpaid non-credit internships on Handshake and other internship sites.

 Only Non-profit organizations may offer unpaid internships that are not for academic